Get

 Like us, cats can suffer from allergies to things in the environment (such as pollen), food, and insect bites.
 One of the most common signs of allergies in cats is itchy skin leading to increased scratching, often the head and ears are affected.

-You’ll need to work with your veterinarian to determine what is causing the reaction.
+You’ll need to work with a veterinarian to determine what is causing the reaction.
 Treatment will depend on what your cat is allergic to, for example, your cat will need to go on a specific diet if it’s a food allergy.

 6. Polyps